caseproof/super-stripe/readme.txt

 = Is this Free? =

-We are committed to making this the easiest to use payment solution for WordPress based merchants so we’ve set it up so we only make money when you do–that’s why this plugin and cloud based service are free … all we do is charge a flat 4.9% fee on top of each transaction.
+We are committed to making this the easiest to use payment solution for WordPress based merchants so we’ve set it up so we only make money when you do–that’s why this plugin and cloud based service are free … all we do is charge 1.5% + 15¢ fee on top of each transaction.

-Stripe also assesses a 2.3% + $0.30 fee on each transaction.
-So the way this works is if you billed someone $15 then you’d actually collect $13.63 after fees — which Stripe will automatically deposit directly into your bank account.
+Stripe also assesses a 2.9% + $0.30 fee on each transaction.
+So the way this works is if you billed someone $20 then you’d actually collect $18.67 after fees — which Stripe will automatically deposit directly into your bank account.

 = Is Super Stripe available to international merchants? =